Lachie1011/Lachie1011/README.md

 I am currently learning Java for uni and WPF on the side! <br/>

-Aiming to complete a funcitioning management system in WPF soon! <br/>
+Aiming to complete a functioning management system in WPF and SQL soon! <br/>

 Would like to one day work with aeronautical autopilots and embedded systems! <br/>